-The Staff and Governors of the Jessie Younghusband School believe that children learn best when all participants in their education work as partners.
-Therefore they believe that the School Aims apply to all governors of the school, staff at the school and all families who are part of the school.
+The Staff and Governors of Jessie Younghusband School believe that children learn best when they all participate in their education work as partners.
+Our whole school values: "Aspire, Respect and Enjoy" underpin everything that we do in school to support all of our learners.
+We believe that our values and the "School Aims" apply to all governors of the school, staff at the school and all families who are part of the school.